kazuki-iwanaga/pr2trace/README.md

 > This repository is not ready.

 # pr2otel
-Convert GitHub Pull Request to OpenTelemetry-compatible telemetry
+Let's convert GitHub Pull Request to OpenTelemetry-compatible telemetry.